-The Granville Christian Academy school office is open Monday through Friday from 7:45 AM to 3:45 PM during the school year.
-The office will close promptly at 3:45 PM each day.
+The School Office is open Monday through Friday from 7:45 AM to 3:45 PM during the school year.
+The School Office will close promptly at 3:45 PM each day.
 Hours of operation during the school year will follow the school calendar for breaks and holidays.
 Summer office hours will be posted on the school website.